Software Development topics for business projects

 Which URLs typically follow orientation?

-Budget: /en/costs/software-development and /en/costs; comparisons: /en/comparisons; depth: linked cluster articles; mandate: /en/services/software-development.
+Budget: /en/costs/software-development and /en/costs; comparisons: /en/comparisons; depth: linked in-depth articles; mandate: /en/services/software-development.

 How do we limit technical debt under delivery pressure?